BoscoDomingo/BestCodingFonts/README.md

 # MyCodingFonts
 A repo with the fonts I use for Shells and Programming, most of them with Ligatures and Powerline support!

+## Names (so you can use them in any program or IDE):

+"FiraCode+Inconsolata NF"

+"Cascadia Code PL"

+"Consolasligaturizedv2 NF"

+"JetBrainsMono NF"

+"FiraCode+Cousine NF"

+"DejaVuSansCode NF",

 ## Great places to find more:
 ### Only ligatures (can apply the Nerd Fonts' Patcher)
 [Ligaturizer](https://github.com/ChristinWhite/ligaturizer/tree/master/output-fonts) (these don't have PL icons most of the time, but are ligaturised)